ExpressVPN Review: Quick Expert Summary

 Support for Tor Traffic

-But if you regularly use .onion sites and want to avoid leaks while using the Tor network, I definitely recommend ExpressVPN.
+But if you use .onion sites and want to avoid leaks, I recommend ExpressVPN.
 That said, you’ll still need to download and use the Tor browser to access the Tor network — competitors like ProtonVPN let you browse .onion domains in browsers like Opera or Chrome, which could be more convenient for some users.

 ExpressVPN Privacy & Security

-ExpressVPN is headquartered in the British Virgin Islands (BVI).
+ExpressVPN is headquartered in the British Virgin Islands (BVI), which is not part of the 5/9/14 Eyes Alliances (a group of countries that share intelligence data).
 This is good because the BVI doesn’t have mandatory data retention laws and only the BVI High Court can order ExpressVPN to share user data — but because ExpressVPN doesn’t log data, there would be no information to turn over!
-Also, the BVI is not part of the 5/9/14 Eyes Alliances (a group of countries that share intelligence data).

 Overall, ExpressVPN has a transparent no-logs policy that was independently verified, and it’s headquartered in a privacy-friendly country that’s not part of the 5/9/14 Eyes Alliances.